canturk/qmtoolbox/README.md

 		- Quadrature measurement protocol(s),
 		- Evolution of density matrix in CPMG
 		- Solving the master equation
-	 - Generates a measurement trajectory
+	 - Generates the data for a single trajectory

-   - Class ThermalQM inherited from QuadMeasure describes thermal inital (or thermal displacement) state of HO at a given temperature.
+   - Class ThermalQM, inherited from QuadMeasure describes thermal state of HO at a given temperature.

-#### (b) "qsim.py" consists of class QuadSim which has a major component class QuadMeasure.
-	The relationship between them is swon in the UML form.
+#### (b) "qsim.py" consists of class QuadSim whose major component is QuadMeasure as shown in the UML.

                        +-------------+                +-------------+
                        | QuadMeasure |--------------<>|   QuadSim   |